Ronin15/rust_edr_agent/README.md

-# EDR Agent
+# Rust EDR Agent

 **Advanced EDR Prototype - Production Architecture, Educational Implementation**

 A high-performance EDR agent prototype written in Rust, demonstrating modern security monitoring concepts and cross-platform threat detection.
+Links have been verified and information is presented in a logical manner.

 ## 🎯 Project Purpose